Samuel P. Carter: Civil War

-Postbellum career
+Postwar career

 Returning to naval service, Carter was appointed a commander due to his military record during the Civil War.
 Rejoining the Pacific Squadron, he commanded the USS Monocacy.
-He was promoted to captain in October 1870, served as commandant of midshipman in the Naval Academy until 1873, and returned to sea duty in Europe before being named a member of the Lighthouse Board in 1877.
+He was promoted to captain in October 1870, served as commandant of midshipmen in the Naval Academy until 1873, and returned to sea duty in Europe before being named a member of the Lighthouse Board in 1877.

 After the Civil War, Carter became a Veteran Companion of the Military Order of the Loyal Legion of the United States (MOLLUS), a military society composed of Union officers and their descendants.

 In 1877, Carter married Martha Custis Williams (1827–1899), a descendant of Martha Custis Washington.
 Promoted to commodore in November 1878, Carter retired in August 1881, shortly before being promoted to rear admiral on the retired list in May 1882.
 He lived in retirement until his death in Washington, D.C.
 Carter is buried in the Oak Hill Cemetery.

 A Tennessee Historical Marker located on West Elk Avenue in front of the S. P. Carter home in downtown Elizabethton, Tennessee, commemorates his life and naval career.